rppicomidi/midi2piousbhub/README.md

 The software uses some of the Pico board's program flash for a file system to store configurations in presets.
-If you save your settings to a preset, then the midi2piousbhub software will automatically reload the last saved preset on startup and when you plug a Connected MIDI Device to the hub.
+If you save your settings to a preset, then the midi2piousbhub software will automatically reload the last saved preset on startup and when you plug a USB MIDI Device to the host port.
 You can back up any or all of your presets to a USB Flash drive connected to the USB hub.
 Presets are stored in JSON format.

 # Hardware
 My first test circuit used a Raspberry Pi Pico board, a USB A breakout board,